spree-contrib/spree_active_shipping/README.md

 - Calculators are active for the following services: **FedEx Ground Home Delivery**, **FedEx 2 Day**, **FedEx International Priority**
 - Order calls the estimator for rates:
 - Estimator will try to get the active shipping methods for this package, it will call available? on all of the active calculators to determine if they are all available for this shipment
-- once it calls it for the first calculator (**FedEx Ground Home Delivery**) it will get the folling rates back from FedEx
+- once it calls it for the first calculator (**FedEx Ground Home Delivery**) it will get the following rates back from FedEx

 ```ruby
 {